boomerang-io/docs/flow/architecture/overview.md

 The application has the following main components.

 - **Frontend application**: This is the end user visual designer, enabling no-code Workflow building, as well as the ability to see and manage all aspects of your Workflows, including activity and insights.
-- **Backend for frontend (BFF) microservice**: This component translates the requests from the Front End application.
+- **Backend for frontend (BFF) microservice**: Translates the requests from the Front End application.
-- **Engine microservice**: This component manages the DAG lifecycle and trigger interactions.
+- **Engine microservice**: Manages the DAG lifecycle and trigger interactions.
-- **Handler microservice**: The Handler integrates with Kubernetes<sup>®</sup> and Tekton and is responsible for managing the execution of the Tasks, including the orchestration of the TaskRuns and the management of the TaskRun lifecycle.
+- **Agent microservice**: Integrates with Kubernetes<sup>®</sup> and Tekton and is responsible for managing the execution of the Tasks, including the orchestration of the TaskRuns and the management of the TaskRun lifecycle.
+Can be replaced with a custom implementation.
 - **Tasks**: The Task workers are containers used to execute the tasks mapped in the Workflow using Tekton<sup>®</sup> TaskRuns

 > Navigate to the [Application Architecture](../architecture/application) to learn more.